Key takeaways

 New skin burns easily.
 Daily SPF 50 on the treated area determines the final result.
 The cherry angioma is permanently gone.

 The treated spot will not re-form.
-New cherry angiomas can appear in other locations over time, which is normal for this condition.
-Each new spot is a 5-minute treatment when it appears, not the beginning of a new waiting cycle.
+New cherry angiomas can appear in other locations over time, which is normal for this condition, and each new one is another 5-minute treatment rather than the start of a new waiting cycle.
+For whether at-home treatment fits your specific situation, read whether at-home removal is right for you before you treat.

 When to stop and see a dermatologist instead